We connect people and resources to accelerate discovery by empowering the science gateway community.

 Science gateways are online interfaces that give researchers, educators, and students easy access to specialized, shared resources that are specific to a science or engineering discipline.
 For example, they may connect to or between instruments (such as telescopes or sensors), data collections, specialized software, or high-performance computing.

 While the use of gateways can improve the productivity of researchers significantly, the process of developing, operating, and sustaining a gateway can prove challenging and time consuming.
 Our services and resources aim to fill that gap.
-The SGCI is organized into five service areas.
+The SGCI offers services in three main areas:

 The Science Gateways Community Institute (SGCI) was founded with the mission of providing resources, expertise, community support, and education to the creators of gateways serving science and engineering research and education.
 Through these channels, we hope to speed the development and application of more robust, less expensive, and more sustainable gateways.